sjbrown/misc_work/deckahedron/deckahedron.md

 ## Problem : Arithmetic Is Annoying

-In **Dungeons and Dragons**, to see if your character succeeds or fails at an action, typically you would role a 20-sided die (d20), then take the resulting value and add or subtract bonuses or penalties for a new value, and then check that new value against a *difficulty value*.
+In **Dungeons and Dragons**, to see if your character succeeds or fails at an action, typically you would roll a 20-sided die (d20), then take the resulting value and add or subtract bonuses or penalties for a new value, and then check that new value against a *difficulty value*.